apache/yunikorn-core/docs/build.md

 The dependencies in the projects are managed using [go modules](https://blog.golang.org/using-go-modules).
 Go Modules require at least Go version 1.11 to be installed on the development system.

+If you want to modify one of the projects locally and build with your local dependencies you will need to change the module file.
+Changing dependencies uses mod `replace` directives as explained in the [local build document](build-local.md).

 Prerequisite:
 - Go 1.11+